 The costs for SEED participation are:

-- $4,200 per seminar leader, excluding travel and including room and board and all supplies during New Leaders Week.
-Applicant spaces will not be reserved until all application and support forms are accepted and approved by SEED and a $1000 deposit is submitted to SEED for each accepted applicant.
-The entirety of the payment can be made then, or else the second portion of the payment is due four weeks following the end of the applicant's/applicants' New Leaders Week.
-(Please note that you may apply to SEED for up to 50% of these costs in scholarship.)
-This $4,200 SEED fee covers:
+- $4,500 per seminar leader, excluding travel and including room and board and all supplies during New Leaders Week.
+Applicant spaces will not be reserved until all application and support forms are accepted and approved by SEED and a $1000 deposit is received by SEED for each accepted applicant.
+The entirety of the payment can be made then, or else the second portion of the payment is due four weeks following the end of the applicant's/applicants' New Leaders Week training.
+(Please note that you may apply to SEED for up to $3,500 in scholarship to apply towards these costs.)
+This $4,500 SEED fee covers:

-- Tuition, room, meals, and all materials while leader is at New Leaders Week
+- Tuition, room (double occupancy), meals, and all materials while leader is at New Leaders Week

 - A year-long professional development opportunity for 15-25 local colleagues at your institution or organization, led by your newly trained SEED leader